js-arias/sapindaceae/README.md

 from the figures.
 The phylogeny was augmented
-with a few terminals from Buerki et al. (2013), mostly to enlarge the sampling of a few genera.
+with a few terminals from Buerki et al. (2013), mostly to enlarge the sampling of a few genera and fossil taxa used as stem calibration points in Joyce et al. (2023) were added as sisters of the indicated clade.
 The species *Matayba tenax* was excluded, as it does not match any *Maytaba* species or synonym in the [Plants of the World](https://powo.science.kew.org/taxon/urn:lsid:ipni.org:names:30000506-2) database,